ccoff/ccoff.github.io/content/a-modest-mouse.md

 I stopped using a mouse a few years ago and replaced it with a small USB touchpad.
 Still, I've always had an eye on getting rid of hand-based pointing devices completely.
 A few months back, I saw [an article on Ars Technica](https://arstechnica.com/gaming/2018/02/coding-without-a-keystroke-the-hands-free-creation-of-a-full-video-game) about a coder who programmed a game entirely without using his hands.
 He primarily used speech recognition, but for a mouse replacement, he used a [SmartNav 4](https://www.naturalpoint.com/smartnav/products/4-at).

 The SmartNav 4 uses an infrared (IR) transmitter, reflector, and sensor to track a user's head movements and move the mouse pointer accordingly.
 Essentially a combined transmitter/receiver unit sits by the monitor.
-It sends out an IR beam that gets reflected back to the sensor by a special sticker affixed on the user's head (either directly, or on a hat).
+It sends out an IR beam that is sent back to the sensor by a special reflective sticker affixed to the user's head (either directly, or on a hat).

 Unfortunately, the SmartNav costs $500 US -- not exactly an inexpensive piece of hardware!
 And SmartNav is one of the 'cheaper' options; you can easily pay $1500 US for similar products.